Pres1dent-01/Hackerrank/README.md

 # Hackerrank
-This repository contains variious solutions from hackerrank
+This repository contains various solutions from hackerrank